LimeChain/forta-agent-scripts/iron-bank-suite/drastic-price-change/README.md

 ## Alerts

-- IRON-BANK-HIGH-NUMBER-OF-INTERACTIONS-BY-ADDRESS
+- IRON-BANK-DRASTIC-PRICE-CHANGE
-  - Fired when accounts interacts with Iron Bank more than `INTERACTION_THRESHOLD` times in a time interval
+  - Fired when the price of the underlying asset of an Iron Bank market changes drastically (More than 30% for 1 hour)
   - Severity is always set to "medium"
   - Type is always set to "info"
   - Metadata field:
+    - "market" - the Iron Bank market
-    - "account" - the address that interacted with the markets
+    - "oldPrice" - the price before the interval time
+    - "price" - the current price
-    - "interactions" - an array of interaction.
-Each contains the hash of the transaction and the name of the action
+    - "percentage" - the percentage diff of the prices